 The Mavericks drop to 3-5 on the season, but look to bounce back against Texas A&M-Corpus Christi.

 The Mavs will be featured on the Longhorn Network on Sunday vs. Texas (replay at 9 p.m.)

-Diego Benitez returns for his sixth year as the head coach of both the men's and women's tennis programs at UT Arlington.
+Diego Benitez returns for his 11th year as the head coach of both the men's and women's tennis programs at UT Arlington.
 In 2010, Benitez led the men's squad to its seventh regular-season title and a 9-11 overall record.
 UTA was one match shy of winning the SLC Tournament but dropped a 4-0 decision to UTSA.

 The Mavericks head coach also guided four Mavericks to All-Southland Conference honors.
 David Subirats and Jason Lateko were named to the All-SLC singles second team while doubles team of Brieuc Hamon and Yauheni Yakaulen earned a spot on the second team.
 The women's team also turned in a successful 2010 season, finishing with a 12-7 overall record and a near perfect 10-1 conference mark.

 The Mavericks faced Northwestern State as undefeated teams for the Southland Conference title two games prior to the tournament in Corpus Christi.
 With several injuries nagging the Mavs, Northwestern State recorded a 6-1 win.
 As the No. 2 seed in the SLC Tournament, UTA rolled pasted both Southeastern Louisiana and Texas State.
 The Mavs earned a rematch against Northwestern State in the championship match.
 Despite a strong effort by the women, the Mavericks dropped a 4-3 decision to the Lady Demons.